codewithayush-04/codewithayush-04/README.md

 	🗄️ Database management with MongoDB
-	🚀 Focused on building scalable, real-world web applications 📚 Continuously learning and improving through projects and practice
+	🚀 Focused on building scalable, real-world web applications 📚 Continuously learning and improving through projects and practice ♊️ Continue the new AI languages and Pursuing towards NEXT.Js

 ## 🌐 Socials: